-New Accounting Pronouncements
+Adoption of New Accounting Pronouncement

-The GASB has issued Statement No. 87, "Leases."
-The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
-The adoption of this standard resulted in the District recording right of use assets of \$547,601, net of accumulated amortization and lease liabilities of \$253,774.
+For fiscal year ended December 31, 2022, the District adopted GASB No. 87, Leases.
+The objectives of GASB 87 are to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
+Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
+The adoption of this Statement resulted in the District recording right of use assets of \$670,370, net of accumulated amortization and lease liabilities of \$1,009,613.